-107. Is the machine enclosed, or exposed?
-The printer is acceptably enclosed.
+111. Is the machine enclosed, or exposed?

+Enclosed.

-108. Does the hood close down completely to seal the system, or are there a few inches open at the bottom?
+112. Does the hood close down completely to seal the system, or are there a few inches open at the bottom?

 The hood on any hybrid or combo system must allow space for boards to pass through, so it's hood can never close down tightly onto the platen area.
 The design must allow space; this space should be closed off with a skirt.
 Some printers use flaps or rubber like material; other printers use skirts of brush-like material.